- Name: Nolden Krainstyn (pseudonym for Endlon Prisoner)

 Nolden Krainstyn is a man of few words and heavy emotions.
 Yet, nobody who talked to him would say so as he keeps his feelings very much to himself.
 He is determined to bring out the best in recruits, as he believes he can learn from their advancements and understand gadgets even better.
 He does not talk about his personal life, nor does he talk about his feelings, yet some recruits mention they find him to be particularly unforgiving towards Ousted.
 It also doesn't help that his explanations of mechanics can be very chaotic and erratic; often making leaps of faith in terms of design only to come to a brilliant conclusion afterward.
 He doesn’t like to socialize; his only ‘friends’ being a few Enclave officials he knows from his work at Boltfort.

-Nolden is different becuase the character was designed from the ground up by Dennis Zoetebier, who added his own form of drama to the proceedings.
+Nolden is a bit different because the character was designed from the ground up by Dennis Zoetebier, who added his own form of drama to the proceedings.
 Another love story then?
 Yes, but one with a pang of bitterness to it and some lines open to get players connected to the starter area again.
-Nolden was a welcome change from my own writings and, as an Ousted, was linked to The Lessers.
+Nolden was a welcome change from my own writings and, as an Ousted, was more directly linked to The Lessers.

 What's that, you say?
 The Lessers were to be the 'real' metropolis within Spellborn.
 Years of ousting people had driven them to a raftyard so huge it dwarfed Quarterstone.
 Next to that, the Ousted living there were actually more advanced than the Enclave, already possessing dailevium - the substance needed for shardships to pass the Red Rim.
 The Belgias Bros. were also to play a role here, with the Enclave consciously kept stum, to keep them from expanding.
 Combined with the new Arionite threat, this would provide a new stage to propel the game forward.